Favourited 112 times

 We are Solar powered and used to teach this subject in UK where we had a small business in the field of renewable energy and sustainable building.
-Our intention is to utilise some spare solar capacity this autumn, which will be installing more panels of different types, and when we can afford to buy another controller to integrate this with our current input to reduce our use of diesel for pumping water.
+We are currently revising out energy system.. will be installing more panels of different types, and when we can afford to buy another controller to integrate this with our current input to reduce our use of carbon fuels for back up power and for pumping water.

 We can share our experience in creating a diverse food system, from composting to zoned areas, raised planting and unique ideas in ground cover to prevent moisture loss and soil erosion.

 We have a large collection of music from around the world, have loads of books, sorry only in English, from novels to history to how to build a composting loo.....love the arts in all its forms, and of course our passion for capturing the everyday situations and changing light through our love of photography....

 Not under the Tuscan sun but......If you are thinking of leaving the nine to five rat race and think a little place in the country would be nice, then come and 'try before you buy'.
 Learn if you really have what it takes.